strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 ### Upgrading from BTO to UTO

-The UTO is available as alpha feature since Strimzi 0.36.0, so we need to enable a feature gate in order to use it.
+The UTO has been available as alpha feature since Strimzi 0.36.0, so you need to enable a feature gate in order to use it.
-[Strimzi 0.38.0](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.38.0) adds Prometheus metrics and pause reconciliation feature.
+[Strimzi 0.38.0](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.38.0) enhances the UTO with by adding Prometheus metrics and a pause reconciliation feature.

 **The plan is to move it to beta in Strimzi 0.39.0, where it will be enabled by default.**
-**Tests show that UTO consumes approximately 40% less CPU and 30% less memory than the BTO.**
+**Preliminary tests show that UTO consumes approximately 40% less CPU and 30% less memory than the BTO.**

 ```sh
 $ kubectl set env deploy strimzi-cluster-operator STRIMZI_FEATURE_GATES="+UnidirectionalTopicOperator"
 deployment.apps/strimzi-cluster-operator updated
 ```

-If you are using the Operator Lifecycle Manager (OLM), then you simply need to patch the `Subscription`.
+If you are using the Operator Lifecycle Manager (OLM), then you simply need to patch the `Subscription`:

 ```sh
 $ kubectl -n <namespace> patch sub <subscription-name> --type merge -p '